After early success, Yahoo's Mayer faces rising bar

 "The road gets a little harder," said Gillis.

-The fact that Yahoo is competing against such dominant Web companies as Google, the world's No. 1 search engine, and social networking giant Facebook Inc (FB.O), makes the challenge all the more daunting.
+The fact that Yahoo is competing against such dominant Web companies as Google, the world's No. 1 search engine, and social networking giant Facebook Inc, makes the challenge all the more daunting.

 STREET CRED